 Hungry for Change Gala is back!
-Join us for a formal evening of cocktails, dinner, silent auction, and global health education with the theme of “Health and the Environment”.
-Proceeds from this year’s ticket sales help support Schulich medical students as they travel on global health electives as well as the chosen charities for the 2018 gala.
+Join us for a formal evening of cocktails, dinner, silent auction, and global health education with the theme of “Health and Migration”.
+Proceeds from this year’s ticket sales help support Schulich medical students as they travel on global health electives as well as the chosen charities for the 2019 gala.
 More information about the charities can be found here.

 Free parking can be found in lot X & K after 4PM and lot W after 7PM.

 Click here for more information about parking and to access the Western parking map.

 Silent auction items include Toronto Notes and more!

 Ticket purchasing for this year’s gala are now open!
 Click here for more information.